 Parker Review targets

-Forty-three per cent of FTSE 100 companies reported the number or percentage of minority ethnic directors on the board; 29% merely report that they are either “compliant” or “non-compliant”.
-Nine per cent of companies chose a granular approach and reported how each director self-identifies.
+50% of FTSE 100 companies reported the number or percentage of minority ethnic directors on the board; 29% merely reported that they were either “compliant” or “non-compliant”.
+10% of companies chose to report at a more detailed level and indicated how each director self-identifies.

 The intersectionality of gender and ethnic diversity

 As seen in last year’s cohort, there is a gender balance between the number of minority ethnic women (7.1%, 95) and men (6.8%, 91) sitting on FTSE 150 boards.
 Women with a minority ethnic background are, on average, younger and have a shorter board tenure than all board members.

 ||Minority ethnic women